pulp/pulp/docs/overview/concepts.rst

 Concepts and Terminology
 ========================

-This introduction presents a comprehensive high level overview of Pulp terminology and concepts.
+This introduction presents a high level overview of Pulp terminology and concepts.
 It is designed to be understandable to an anyone who is familiar with software management even without prior knowledge of Pulp.
 This document favors clarity and accuracy over ease of reading.

 :term:`pulpcore`, :term:`plugin`, :term:`content unit<content>`, :term:`type`, :term:`artifact`
     Pulp Core is a generalized backend with a REST API and a plugin API.
 Users will also need at